jja4/nba_mlops/README.md

     │       ├── inference.py            <- Inference a new model
     |       └── best_model_metrics.json <- Saved best accuracy for trained models
     │
-    ├── data    <- Dataset for training pipeline
+    ├── data                    <- Data for training the model
     |   ├── new_data
     │   │   └── new_data.csv    <- New unseeen dataset for training
     |   |
     |   ├── predictions
     │   │   └── predictions.csv <- Saves inference prediction results
     |   |
     │   ├── processed           <- The final, canonical data sets for modeling │   │   └── NBA Shot Locations 1997 - 2020-processed.csv        <- Processed new dataset.
 Ready for feature engineering
     │   │   └── NBA Shot Locations 1997 - 2020-train-test.joblib    <- Feature enginnered train and test sets.
 Ready for training
     |   |
     │   └── raw                 <- The original, immutable data dump
-    │       └── NBA Shot Locations 1997 - 2020-original.csv         <- Big dataset, which used for generating a new small dataset
+    │       └── NBA Shot Locations 1997 - 2020-original.csv         <- Big dataset, which is used for generating a new small dataset
-    │       └── NBA Shot Locations 1997 - 2020.csv                  <- Dataset for for starting training pipeline
+    │       └── NBA Shot Locations 1997 - 2020.csv                  <- Dataset for for starting the training pipeline
     |
     ├── docker                              <- Holds all docker related files
     |   ├── docker_notes.sh                 <- Provides commands to reset Docker and to check specific tables in a PostgreSQL
-    |   ├── docker-compose.api.yml          <- Interconnects multiple services via a custom network
+    |   ├── docker-compose.api.yml          <- Connects the API, database, frontend, and monitoring
     |   ├── docker-compose.yml              <- Rans in a sequential order training pipeline containers
     |   ├── Dockerfile.api                  <- API container
     |   ├── Dockerfile.db                   <- Database container